unicef/publicgoods-toolkit/policy.md

 **KEY RECOMMENDATION**: Do not rely on security through obscurity: secrecy doesn't equal security.
-Open source software provides the conditions for stronger security than proprietary software.
+Open-source software provides the conditions for stronger security than proprietary software.
 Evaluate how open source might bring new opportunities for collaboration and and cost sharing around improving security.